coliveir-aer/g2c-wasm/README.md

 ### Building the WebAssembly Module

 The WASM module is built inside a Docker container to ensure a consistent environment.
-The final artifacts (`g2clib.js`, `g2clib.wasm`) are placed in the `/work/jsgrib` directory.
+The final artifacts (`g2clib.js`, `g2clib.wasm`) are placed in the relevant application directories within `/work`.

 1.  **Build the Docker Image**:
     This command builds the Docker image named `g2clib-wasm-builder`.